fred-aghq/comfy-docker-2/README.md

 1. `docker compose down -v` - this should trash everything except your ComfyUI dir.
 When you bring the container up again, all of its dependencies will be gone and freshly installed.

 > Note: try restarting and/or rebuilding the container first - the temp-data and home-data named volumes store installed pip packages so it might save you some time if that fixes it first.

+## Future Enhancements
+### Slim down the image
+- can we throw away the CUDA development image and switch it for the runtime image once sage is built?

+### Specify the CUDA/Torch (i forget) Arch Env Var
+- I want to try this in docker to see if sageattention can be compiled at build time

+### QoL/Misc.
+- bit more customisation over directories/custom directories
+- different "modes"
+- idk, open to suggestions - open an issue <3